volojs/volo/vololib/amdify/doc.md

 ## Usage

-    volo amdify [-noConflict] path/to/file.js [depends=] [exports=]
+    volo amdify [flags] path/to/file.js [depends=] [exports=]

-where:

-* depends is a comma-separated list of dependencies, with no spaces
-* exports is the global value created by the file that should be treated as the module's exported value.
+where flags can be:

 * -noConflict indicates that code shoud be included to call the exports value's noConflict method if it exists.
+* -noprompt means do not prompt for dependencies/exported value for non-AMD/CommonJS files.
+Useful for automated processes.

+and:

+* **depends** is a comma-separated list of dependencies, with no spaces
+* **exports** is the global value created by the file that should be treated as the module's exported value.

 ## Details